AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 1. Live MCP server configuration
    - Call `get_server_config` to see which tools and settings are active, including write gating and the configured controller repository and branch.
    - Call `list_all_actions` to see the full set of tools, annotations, and read or write status.
-   - Call `controller_contract` to retrieve the versioned contract that describes expectations between controllers, assistants, and this MCP server.
+   - Review the repository docs to understand the expectations between controllers, assistants, and this MCP server.

 2. Repository docs
    - `README.md` for high level product framing and the personal controller story.